Gombak River

 The Gombak River (Sungai Gombak) is a river which flows through Selangor and Kuala Lumpur in Malaysia.
 It is a tributary of the Klang River.
 The point where it meets the Klang River is the origin of Kuala Lumpur's name.

-Gombak River was used to be called Sungai Lumpur.
+Gombak River used to be called the Sungai Lumpur.
 Kuala Lumpur's name was taken as it was located in Sungai Lumpur's confluence or "Kuala Lumpur".